Racial Reckoning, Justice & Healing

 First shared in August 2021, this priority was originally known as "Racial Reconciliation and Social Justice."
 The goals presented in this video remain the same with one exception; the goal pertaining to accessibility for all is now under the priority of Congregational Vitality.

-- Enroll in anti-racism training, such as Dismantling Racism or Sacred Ground.
+- Enroll in anti-racism training, such as Introduction to Dismantling Racism or Sacred Ground.

 - As you go deeper into the history portion of this work, consult with our diocesan archivist and our historiographer, Lynn Hoke and the Rev. Brooks Graebner are two fountains of information and can assist you with this mammoth project.

-- Historical archive of the Diocese of North Carolina
+- Racial History in the Diocese of North Carolina

 - Black Leadership in the Diocese of North Carolina